aaljebouri/backbase-assignment/README.md

 # backbase-assignment

+Notes:
-Could not find chance of rain so put in precipitation amount instead
+- Could not find chance of rain so put in precipitation amount instead
+- iOS 10+ support
+- Support for iPad and iPhone